338rajesh/338rajesh.github.io/_pages/research.md

 ----

-### **Compoiste materials RVE Generation**
+### **Composite materials RVE Generation**

 A computationally efficient algorithm is developed to generate virtual Representative Volume Element (RVE) of the composite materials, that can handle arbitrary inclusion geometries and higher inclusion volume fraction.
 Generating RVEs with arbitrary inclusion shapes, involves a non-trivial problem of finding the overlap between non-circular or non-spherical geometries.
 To simplify this problem, we resort to divide-and-rule philosophy where the geometry of interest is represented as a union of circles or spheres as shown in below.

 <p align="center">
   <img width="800" src="https://ars.els-cdn.com/content/image/1-s2.0-S0263822322003452-gr3_lrg.jpg">
-  <br><br> Union of n-Spheres represenation of various inclusion shapes, which converts the overlap detection between a pair of non-circular/non-spherical inclusion shapes to the overlap detection between two groups of circles or spheres.
+  <br><br> Union of n-Spheres representation of various inclusion shapes, which converts the overlap detection between a pair of non-circular/non-spherical inclusion shapes to the overlap detection between two groups of circles or spheres.
 </p>
 <!--
-I have <ins>*developed an universal-overlap detection and removal scheme*</ins> between arbitray shapes is developed, as a part of generating RVEs with arbitrary inclusion shapes.
+I have <ins>*developed an universal-overlap detection and removal scheme*</ins> between arbitrary shapes is developed, as a part of generating RVEs with arbitrary inclusion shapes.
 In this part of work, I have learnt and used used geometry skills, in addition to the statistical analysis and micro-mechanical aspects. -->

 It starts with random initialisation of inclusions in the RVE domain while allowing overlaps.
-Then, a constrianed optimisation problem is defined with the magnitude of overlap as the cost to be minimised.
+Then, a constrained optimisation problem is defined with the magnitude of overlap as the cost to be minimised.
 I have used non-monotone spectral projection gradient (NMSPG) algorithm to solve the this problem, for which I have derived the gradient of the cost to gain the computational efficiency.
 In the following the flow-chart of the procedure, along with a generated RVE containing non-circular shapes.

 <p align="center">
   <img width="800" src="https://ars.els-cdn.com/content/image/1-s2.0-S0263822322003452-gr1_lrg.jpg">